Ortovoxx/BritishNationalCipherChallenge/README.md

 Other bits we wish we had:

 - 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards
-- 2010 Harry's Game: all ciphertexts
+- 2010 Harry's Game: all ciphertexts and harrysgame.gif
 - 2012 Harry's Game (following the 2011 competition): any ciphertexts after 2B

 For those who care about such things, these posters are missing: